Date: 60-65 AD

 9. It has been noted that 1 Peter has a few verses that reflect a very developed theology, specifically 3:19 and 4:6, Christ preaching to the dead while being dead, which reflects some legends of the 2nd century.
 First we could point out that this is nowhere near the embellishments of the 2nd century.
 Next, 4:6 talks about preaching the gospel to the dead in sin, or Christians who have now died as is clear from the context.
 3:19 may be able to be interpreted as Christ having preached to the people of Noah's day through the Spirit, but I think the context implies an actual preaching to the dead "in prison" (Abraham's bosom).
 But this doesn't really force any late dating (even if 4:6 refers to preaching to the dead), seeing the far more developed parable of the rich man and Lazarus in Luke (Luke 16:19-31), and Luke was not written after c.85 AD, making 3:19 and 4:6's primitiveness not any later either, and quite possibly from Peter.
 That it's possible this theology existed from the time of Christ is true as well.

 10. The theory that the epistle is a composite would make authorship by the Apostle difficult because he would have written an entire, connected letter/epistle.
 But this theory is based solely on the persecutions in 1:3-4:11 being future, whereas the ones in 4:12-5:11 being present.
-But, 1:3-4:11 speaks hypothetically to the Christians, for every one of which persecution is a real possibility, it having happened to some as related with more focus in 4:12-5:11, and this can be seen from the context (e.g. compare 4:12 vs. 4:16,19).
+But, 1:3-4:11 speaks hypothetically to the Christians, for every one of which persecution is a real possibility proven by the author's personal situation or knowledge, having happened to some as related with more focus in 4:12-5:11, and this can be seen from the context (e.g. compare 4:12 vs. 4:16,19).
 It's not the case that in 2:14 only evildoers are punished (whereas see 4:14-15), since in 2:14 the overall justice of good (the Christian) vs. evil (the shameless enemies of the Christian) is relied upon, with the recognition that the state powers might prosecute one who is a Christian for no reason other than the name (see 3:13-14).
 As Grant notes, the fact that we don't know about persecutions prior to Pliny in 112 means that we simply don't know about Roman policy prior to Pliny, and Pliny himself had not prosecuted Christians before, and was ignorant of Roman policy before him.
 Being persecuted for simply being a Christian was a very real possibility even in the time of Peter and Paul, seeing not only from Paul's letters but also from the examples given above of the Christian opponents' claims that the Christians had a king other than Caesar.

 Arguments for Authenticity